-Learn how to safely and effectively deliver quality nursing care with one of the UK's leading providers of health and social care education.
-After successfully completing our Nursing degree course, you’ll be a Registered Nurse, with all the skills and knowledge you need to make a real difference to people’s lives.
+Learn how to safely and effectively deliver nursing care with one of the UK's leading providers of health and social care education.
+After successfully completing your Degree Apprenticeship, you’ll be a Registered Nurse with all the skills and knowledge you need to make a difference to people’s lives.

 Why study with us